1998–99 FIS Ski Jumping World Cup

 The 1998–99 FIS Ski Jumping World Cup was the 20th World Cup season in ski jumping and the 9th official World Cup season in ski flying with ninth small crystal globe awarded.

-Season began in Lillehammer, Norway on 28 November 1998 and finished in Planica, Slovenia on 21 March 1999.
-The individual World Cup overall winner was won Martin Schmitt and he also won Ski Flying small crystal globe Nations Cup was taken by Team of Japan.
+The season began in Lillehammer, Norway on 28 November 1998 and finished in Planica, Slovenia on 21 March 1999.
+The individual World Cup overall winner was Martin Schmitt and he also won Ski Flying small crystal globe.
+The Nations Cup was taken by Team of Japan.

 29 men's individual events on 19 different venues in 12 countries were held on the two different continents (Europe and Asia); both ski flying events in Harrachov were rescheduled due to crash of wind protection construction (one on large hill) and one at the end of season in Planica.

 At the end of season in Planica two world records were set.
-First ond the Friday's competition, the substitute for Harrachov, German ski jumper Martin Schmitt first crashed at incredible 219 metres and later that day officially improved two year old world record at 214.5 metres stood on his feet.
+First ond the Friday's competition, the substitute for Harrachov, German ski jumper Martin Schmitt first crashed at incredible 219 metres and later that day officially improved two-year-old world record at 214.5 metres stood on his feet.
 And the next day Tommy Ingebrigtsen set another WR at 219.5 m (only slow motion available).

 Peaks of the season were FIS Nordic World Ski Championships and Four Hills Tournament.